 Understanding SIP and WebRTC Technologies

 WebRTC signaling provides an easy browser to browser communication platform without using any separate plugin that provides excellent voice and video communications in a seamless way.
-Also, WebRTC signaling is an open source platform which provides the media communication to work within the website pages.
+Also, WebRTC signaling is an open-source platform that provides the media communication to work within the website pages.
 In 2016 it was estimated that the number of web applications that embedded WebRTC into their browsers is around 2 billion which is a significant number.
 Though WebRTC integrates SIP protocol for audio/video communications it can be used to do much more functionality.

 A SIP user typically accesses these SIP services usually through a VoIP which is accessed either through a mobile application or a PC.
 In WebRTC, the users access the WebRTC services like the WebRTC text chat for android or any other services in a traditional browser.